 Since their reintroduction from Tasmania in 2012, the Eastern Bettong population has thrived within the cat and fox-free Mulligans Flat Woodland Sanctuary.
 Long term, trap monitoring sites have now been established within the sanctuary to implement a long term capture-mark-recapture study to accurately inform land managers and other stakeholders of population trends and population health over time.
 This is critical to ensure this confined population is managed sustainably to facilitate box-gum grassy woodland restoration.

 The MFGO woodland experiment has recently been awarded a third Australian Research Council Linkage Grant which will enable us to experimentally re-build the native mammal community of a critically-endangered woodland ecosystem by reintroducing a further three mammal species from different trophic levels; a herbivore (Eastern Chestnut Mouse), an insectivore (Yellow-footed Antechinus) and a carnivore (Eastern Quoll).

-A decade since inception, the MFGO Woodland Experiment is well underway to being Australia’s first long-term ecological experiment underpinned by a rigorous experimental framework that have practical implications for land managers.
+More than a decade since inception, the MFGO Woodland Experiment is well underway to being Australia’s first long-term ecological experiment underpinned by a rigorous experimental framework that have practical implications for land managers.

 www.mfgowoodlandexperiment.org.au = the three "Rs" Research Restoration Results